prestodb/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 Key and Message in Kafka
 ------------------------

-Starting with Kafka 0.8, each Message in a topic can have an optional key.
+Starting with Kafka 0.8, each message in a topic can have an optional key.
 A table definition file contains sections for both key and message to map the data onto table columns.